Rizal-I/cdap/cdap.md

 ### Upgrade pipelines by following these steps:
-upgdrading pipeline is for get the latest plugin version installed on new CDAP version for get better performance
+upgdrading pipeline is for use the latest plugin version installed on new CDAP version for get better performance

 1. Create a variable that points to the pipeline_upgrade.json file that you will create in the next step to save a list of pipelines.
    ```sh